kubescape/kubescape/docs/STREAMING_IMPLEMENTATION.md

 ## Overview

-This implementation addresses the memory issue described in A1 of `issues.md` and Phase 5 of `docs/optimization-plan.md`.
-The solution introduces resource streaming to bound memory usage on large clusters, preventing the 2-4 GB memory consumption that occurs when loading entire cluster state into memory.
+This implementation addresses the API-server load issue described in A1 of `issues.md` and Phase 5 of `docs/optimization-plan.md`.
+The solution introduces resource streaming so the OPA evaluation never holds the whole cluster as its input: resources are partitioned by scope and the processor evaluates the resident (cluster-scoped) batch plus one namespace batch at a time, while the collection phase replaces the previous O(L × N) per-GVR-per-namespace LIST calls with a single LIST per GVR (O(L)).

+Note what streaming does *not* do: it does not reduce total retained memory.
+The collector still pulls every GVR and holds the full cluster until the first batch is sent, and the processor retains all resources in `AllResources` for downstream stages (exceptions, printers, image scanning).
+Streaming bounds the *evaluation input* and the number of API-server calls, not the process high-water mark.

 ## Problem Statement